shyamvkansagra/slate/source/includes/_wishlistCount.md

 Argument | Type | Description
 --------- | ------- | -----------
-elem | DOM element | A DOM element to update the badge on callback | function | A callback function with an object that gives event after default actions timeout | integer | Miliseconds after which you want to update the render count on screen
+elem | DOM element | A DOM element to update the badge on callback<span>optional</span> | function | A callback function with an object that gives event after default actions timeout<span>optional</span> | integer | Miliseconds after which you want to update the render count on screen